angarsky/diveintopython/learn/variables/dictionary/dictionaries-operations.md

 Dictionaries are a powerful and flexible data structure that allows you to store and manipulate key-value pairs.
-Let's revew some common operations you can perform on dictionaries in Python.
+Let's revew some common operations and methods you can perform on dictionaries in Python.

 ## Adding an Element to a Dictionary